-As we live and work in the heart of the UK’s most popular national park we are committed to protecting it in any way we can.
+We live and work in the heart of the UK’s most popular national park and are committed to protecting.
 A key part of our environment policy is working with several local conservation organisations.
-Among several other initiatives, for the last six years we have run a free annual litter collection and outdoor activities event.
+Among other initiatives, for the last six years we have run a free annual litter collection and outdoor activities event.
 We are proud of how popular this has become.
-Participants help clean up the park (last year 150 volunteers collected over 140kgs of rubbish) and we then provide a selection of free outdoor activities as thank you.
+Participants help clean up the park (last year 150 volunteers collected over 140kgs of rubbish).
+We then provide a selection of free outdoor activities as thank you.

-We work closely with the Peak Park Conservation Volunteers on this event and have also helped them with other litter collection activities including using our climbing expertise to clear up some very challenging difficult to access litter hotspots.
-Details about our Pick & Play day are available here and we value the significant help of sponsors Rab, Lowe Alpine, Nikwax, Hydro Flask and Osprey Packs in running these events.
+We are proud to work closely with the Peak Park Conservation Volunteers on this event.
+We have also helped them with other litter collection activities.
+This has included using our climbing expertise to clear up some very challenging difficult to access litter hotspots.
+Details about our Pick & Play day are available here.
+We value the significant help of sponsors Rab, Lowe Alpine, Nikwax, Hydro Flask and Osprey Packs in running these events.

 An offshoot of our Pick & Play is our Pick & Play Summer Tour.
 We trialled this in 2019 and it was a great success.
 The concept is being expanded for 2020 and beyond.
 The concept for these events is simple.
 Participants join us for a free evening outdoor activity session and in return spend a bit of time collecting litter.
-Last year we ran climbing, abseiling and bushcraft sessions and for this year we have also added a navigation training session.
-Each event is sponsored by an environmentally responsible business and we thank Rab and Lowe Alpine, Aquapac and Hydro Flask for supporting this year’s series.
+Last year we ran climbing, abseiling and a navigation training session.
+Each event is sponsored by an environmentally responsible business.
+We thank Rab and Lowe Alpine, Aquapac and Hydro Flask for supporting this year’s series.
 Details about our tour events and sign up details are available here.

-Finally, we have recently introduced a superb new Litter Collection Equipment Loan Scheme and we welcome everyone to get in touch.
-We have a selection of litter grabbers and protective gloves available to loan and invite visitors to the Peak District to spend a little time during their visit helping to clean it up.
+Finally, we have recently introduced a Litter Collection Equipment Loan Scheme and we welcome everyone to get in touch.
+We have a selection of litter grabbers and gloves available to loan and invite Peak District visitors to help clean it up.
 It is a simple and fun way to make a difference and help educate others to the litter problem that we all face.
 Details on loaning the equipment are available here and the service is absolutely free.
 This facility is available thanks again to the generous support of Rab and Lowe Alpine.

 No one can pretend that travel isn’t a major contributor to climate change.
-The scientific evidence is undeniable and as a travel business we constantly battle with the ethics both of us travelling to venues and of others travelling to attend our courses.
-In the end, if we are going to operate at all we need to find a way of balancing the damage caused by travel with the life enhancing opportunities we can offer people.
+The scientific evidence is undeniable.
+As a travel business we constantly battle with the ethics of us travelling to venues and of others travelling to attend our courses.
+We are aware that we need to find a way of balancing the damage caused by travel with the life enhancing opportunities we can offer people.
 We also see that we can have a key role as educators.

-So, if we are going to travel at all we need to find ways to offset the damage caused and we have implemented a range of strategies which go at least some way to mitigating the impact of our operations.
+So, if we are going to travel at all we need to find ways to offset the damage caused.
+We have implemented a range of strategies which go at least some way to mitigating the impact of our operations.

 We are members of environmental advocacy organisation Mossy Earth which means, as well as making an annual commitment to their tree planting and re-wilding projects, we also purchase carbon credits to minimise the impact of the emissions for the flights taken both by ourselves and by our trip participants.
 As far as we know we are the first guiding company to run this scheme and, although we know it doesn’t address all the damage a trip causes, it is fantastic way of reducing our impact.